BryanBH/WebDev_Final/README.md

 * Legends Played

 Stay up to date with the latest patch updates and skin releases
+# Required
+Node JS is required to be downloaded and installed in your device in order to run the application.

 # Instructions
 * Clone this repository.